 Software Testing Plan

-The software integration testing will be performed as outlined in:
+Software testing will be performed as outlined in SOP6300 Software Development

-SOP6303 Software Verification and Testing

-The testing of DAS-COMBAT is performed at the unit test level.
-The integration and system testing is considered not applicable, as this model is a resource for the DAS-NORMALIZE module, and will not be independently integrated with the DAS-PLATFORM.
+The testing of DASCOMBAT is performed at the unit test level.
+The integration and system testing is considered not applicable, as this model is a resource for the DASNORMALIZE modules, and will not be independently integrated with the DAS-PLATFORM.

-Integration and system testing of this module will be performed in the context of the DAS-NORMALIZE module.
+Integration and system testing of this module will be performed as part of the integration and system testing of DASNORMALIZE-IOMEL and DASNORMALIZE-IONSCLC

 Software risk management